shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 porn.
 You almost wish a human would sift through all your pictures at this point.

-Sometimes however you will never learn why your account was suspended like the poor fellow who fell into [Yahoo's kafkaesk rabbit hole][yahoo] and only gained back access to his email account one month and a complaint to the Better Business Bureau later.
+Sometimes however, you will never learn why your account was suspended like the poor fellow who fell into [Yahoo's kafkaesk rabbit hole][yahoo] and only gained back access to his email account one month and a complaint to the Better Business Bureau later.